logo

 Here’s the harder question: What role are you playing in the dynamic you’re frustrated by?

 Not rhetorically.
 Actually.
 If your team is disengaged, what has your focus been?
-If communication keeps breaking down, what’s your Inner State when you walk into those conversations?
-If trust is eroding, what behaviors have you been modeling — even with the best of intentions?
+When communication keeps breaking down, what’s your Inner State when you walk into those conversations?
+If trust is eroding, what behaviors have you been modeling – even with the best of intentions?

 The FISBE loop doesn’t discriminate.
 It runs in leaders the same way it runs in everyone else.
 For example, the leader who is stressed, stretched, and convinced their team isn’t stepping up is operating from a focus on the problem – and their inner state and behavior are broadcasting that, whether they intend to or not.
 As a result, teams feel it.
 They respond to it.
 And the gap widens.